 Anyhow, Utrobin got a job on a farm.
-Later he was conscripted in the army and when returned to his natal villlage he resumed his activities in farmwork.
+Later he was conscripted in the army and when returned to his natal village he resumed his activities in farm work.

 Utrobin uses large tree stumps which are left in the woods, regarded as unusable by loggers.
 Like so many sculptors who work with stumps, he already sees in the raw tree the character to depict.

 Currently (2016) there are almost fifty sculptures in the garden.
-One can see demons, dragons, knights and legendary russian folk heroes like Kudym-Osh, but als depictions of ordinary people.
+One can see demons, dragons, knights and legendary Russian folk heroes like Kudym-Osh, but also depictions of ordinary people.

 Occasionally villagers think they recognize themselves and Utrobin admits this sometimes is rightly.

 Gradually the display of wooden sculptures became known in Russia and gradually also the number of visitors increased.
 In agreement with the local authorities, in 1993 Utrobin decided to denote the site as a museum.
 However, formally the site isn't part of the Perm region's cultural infrastructure.